Prostitution in Iraq: Prostitutes invade Kirkuk

 Soran Mama Hama, a young reporter for Livin Magazine wrote an article entitled "Prostitutes invade Kirkuk", which was published on 15 June 2008.
 Hama said that he had the names of police brigadiers, many lieutenants, colonels, and many police and security officers involved in and covering up a prostitution network in Kirkuk.
-The network involved 200 brothels in the city, each with 2 - 6 prostitutes.
+The network involved 200 brothels in the city, each with 2–6 prostitutes.

 The Kurdistan Journalists Syndicate (KJS) said Mama Hama had received a threatening message from an unidentified person on 15 May.

-Hama was shot and died in front of his home in Kirkuk.
-In the mobile phone Hama was using, there were messages discovered to be from a PUK politician who had threatened him with death prior to assassination.
+Hama was shot and killed in front of his home in Kirkuk on 21 July.
+In the mobile phone Hama was using, there were messages discovered to be from a PUK politician who had threatened him with death prior to his assassination.

 Other types of prostitution

 In some cases, Iraqi teenage boys and young men are the prostitutes.
 In these cases the prostitutes are typically motivated by poverty and are mostly heterosexual.